Louisiana Tech Bulldogs football: Jack Bicknell era (1999–2006)

 Coach Jack Bicknell left New Hampshire in 1997 to serve as the offensive line coach for Louisiana Tech.
 When head coach Gary Crowton left to become the Chicago Bears' offensive coordinator in 1999, Bicknell was promoted to replace him.
 In his first season as head coach, he led the Bulldogs to an 8–3 record, the school's first AP Top 25 ranking, and a 29–28 upset win over eventual SEC champion Alabama, which is the only win by a team from a non-AQ or Group of Five conference over an SEC champion since the dawn of the BCS era in 1998.
+This was the final season with quarterback Tim Rattay, who played for the Bulldogs from 1997 to 1999.
+Rattay set numerous school and NCAA passing records, and is currently 20th all–time in single season passing yards.
+In 1999, he finished 10th in Heisman Trophy voting, the highest placing of any Louisiana Tech player.

-In 2001, Louisiana Tech won the Western Athletic Conference championship during its first year of membership, earning Bicknell conference Coach of the Year honors.
-Louisiana Tech played Clemson in the Crucial.com Humanitarian Bowl, the program's first postseason appearance since 1990.
-Tech's star player that year was quarterback Luke McCown.
-During his tenure at Louisiana Tech, Bicknell's teams defeated national powers Alabama, Michigan State and Oklahoma State.
-22 of his players were either drafted by or signed free agent contracts with National Football League teams.
+In 2001, following the Western Athletic Conference losing 8 of its members and the creation of the Mountain West Conference, the Bulldogs accepted an invite to the WAC.
+Louisiana Tech went on to win the WAC championship in its first year of membership, earning Bicknell conference Coach of the Year honors.
+Louisiana Tech played Clemson in the 2001 Humanitarian Bowl, the program's first postseason appearance since 1990.
+Tech's star player that year was quarterback Luke McCown, who still owns several of the school's passing records.
+During his tenure in Ruston, Bicknell's teams defeated AQ-conference teams Alabama, Michigan State and Oklahoma State.
+22 of his players also went on to be drafted or signed by National Football League teams.
 Bicknell was fired by Louisiana Tech following a 3–10 campaign in 2006.